 Younger children use equipment in the school hall for their PE lessons whilst hiring the sports hall in the local Swan Centre provides the space needed for our older student's lessons.
-Some older sixth form students optimise gym sessions rather than group lessons in preparation for continuing to be active on a life-long basis.

 Hydrotherapy is provided on site for children/young people who depend upon specialist hoisting facilities and warmer water for specific exercise programmes.
 Using this facility is also supportive for learners who have not yet developed the confidence to access swimming lessons at the local Swan Centre.
 Swimming is provided for all learners, initially in a smaller group to develop water confidence and skills which follows through into a larger group which focusses upon further developing stamina and technique.
 Horse riding lessons are provided through the Etal Riding for the Disabled (RDA) group, a small voluntary organisation which is supported by Lord and Lady Joicey who provide the use of their indoor school.
 Access to these lessons is dependent upon the size of ponies available to the RDA and is organised on a rota basis which provides lessons for one term in any one year for a child/young person.
+Equine therapy is also provided to those pupils who may need it at different times through their school career.
 The school has its own mini-bus which is used by all class groups once a week for environmental/social based learning within our local community, these lessons provide enriched practical opportunities to embed skills and further develop knowledge and concepts through optimising the rich natural and cultural resources available within our local area.
-For further information on the school please access the school's website.
-How do children travel to the School?
-Some of the children/young people are eligible to free home to school transport which is provided and arranged by Northumberland County Council.
+How do children travel For further information on the school please access the school's website.
+Some of the children/young people are eligible to free home to school transport which is provided and arranged by to the School?
+Northumberland County Council.
 Those children that live fewer than three miles from the School are usually brought to School by a parent, and some young people who live close by walk to school through successfully following an Independent Travel Plan.
 Further details regarding home to school transport including eligibility can be obtained from the School Transport Section, County Hall, Morpeth Tel 01670 624075.
-For children/young people living in the Scottish Borders area the transport arrangements are arranged by Scottish Borders Council, currently children travel to school in taxis from Melrose, Coldstream, Ayton and Eyemouth and parents provide their own transport too.
-For Northumberland based children/young people a mini-bus supported by a Passenger Assistant who is also a Teaching assistant in our school and one additional Passenger Assistant provides the transport for the children and young people who live in our local town area.
-Another mini-bus provides transport to the Coldstream/Milfield area and taxis provide transport to the Wooler/Haggerston/Scremerston area.
+For children/young people living in the Scottish Borders area the transport arrangements are arranged by Scottish Borders Council, currently children travel to school in taxis from Melrose, Ayton and Eyemouth and parents provide their own transport too.

-What specialist services A wide number of professionals work in school each week to support the children's/young people's education, health, are available at the care and well-being these include: School?
-A Speech and Language Therapist A Physiotherapist Occupational Therapists funded currently by the school A School Nurse A Specialist Teacher for the Hearing Impaired and the Visually Impaired A Sports Coach Massage Specialist In addition, some children/young people are supported by regular contact with: - A Specialist Teacher for the Visually Impaired A Community Nurse A Social Worker from the Disabled Children's Team who for older students is a Transition Worker A Person-Centred Planner who supports with planning for post-school opportunities • An Employment and Skills professional who may support with post-school planning for college placement applications In addition to the above, clinics held by Northumberland NHS staff are regularly held in School for children/young people and their families and these include: Orthotics clinics Wheelchair clinics Dietician's clinic School Dentist Medical appointments carried out by the Consultant Paediatricians and Consultant Psychiatrist A range of others expertise supports learning in School and these include: Musicians • Artists Additional Sports Coaches • To support parents and families for whom English is not their first language key documents such as a child's/young person's school report and other related reports are translated into their first language and an interpreter is invited to attend meetings and clinical appointments.
+What specialist services A wide number of professional's work in school each week to support the children's/young people's education, health,

+are available at the care and well-being these include:

+School?
+A Speech and Language Therapist

+A Physiotherapist

+Occupational Therapists funded currently by the school

+Clinical Psychologist funded by the school

+A School Nurse

+A Specialist Teacher for the Hearing Impaired and the Visually Impaired

+A Sports Coach

+In addition, some children/young people are supported by regular contact with: -

+A Specialist Teacher for the Visually Impaired

+A Community Nurse

+A Social Worker from the Disabled Children's Team who for older students is a Transition Worker

+A Person-Centred Planner who supports with planning for post-school opportunities

+An Employment and Skills professional who may support with post-school planning for college placement applications

+In addition to the above, clinics held by Northumberland NHS staff are regularly held in School for children/young

+people and their families and these include:

+Orthotics clinics

+Wheelchair clinics

+Dietician's clinic

+School Dentist

+Medical appointments carried out by the Consultant Paediatricians and Consultant Psychiatrist

+A range of others expertise supports learning in School and these include:

+Musicians

+Artists Additional Sports Coophes

+Additional Sports Coaches